josh-burton/AtApiWrapper/README.md

 ##About

-The AtApiWrapper is a android library that is a wrapper around the Auckland Transport public api.
+The AtApiWrapper is a android library that is a wrapper around the [Auckland Transport public api](https://api.at.govt.nz).

 Retrofit is used under the hood to perform all requests, which in turn uses OkHttp.

 I reccommend having a read through the [Retrofit docs](http://square.github.io/retrofit/).

+##Available endpoints

+* Realtime
+* GTFS (except shapes)

 ##How to use